Ladd Reef: Da Lat Island (Đảo Đá Lát)

 Before the land reclamation, Da Lat Island consisted of a permanent house on the right and a multifunctional cultural house on the left.
 The sovereignty marker was placed at the durable house.

 Da Lat Island, formerly known as Da Lat Islet, is the only islet situated on a coral reef.
 Initially, a permanent house was constructed on the island to serve as a station for the Vietnamese Navy.
 In 2018, a multifunctional cultural house was built there and was completed in October of the same year.

 The geographical coordinates of this island, as recorded on the sovereignty marker, are 8°40′10″N 111°40′23″E (or 8.66944°N 111.67306°E).
 This location places it within the strategic and ecologically significant region of the South China Sea.

 In early November 2022, Vietnam began land reclamation and renovation to transform Da Lat Islet into Da Lat Island.
 As of March 2025, Da Lat Island has an estimated reclaimed land area of around 55 hectares, stretching approximately 2.4 kilometers in length, with the potential for an airport to be constructed there.

 Structures

 The reef is uninhabited but contains a Vietnamese lighthouse (built in 1994) with the inscription Hải đăng Đá Lát (literally "Ladd Reef Lighthouse").
 The lower portion of the lighthouse consists of quarters for a handful of Vietnamese soldiers and the lighthouse keeper.

 Other information

-In 1945, towards the end of the Second World War, a Dutch submarine (HNLMS O-19) ran aground on Ladd Reef.